Legends of Belerath

 At 10th level, you have such a natural mantle of command that you can recruit soldiers even when away from your legion.
 At the beginning of a game session, or at another time the DM deems appropriate, you can spend 10 downtime days to recruit three guards to your cause.
 If you spend 15 downtime days, you can instead recruit three scouts.
 They stay with you until they have performed their assigned task, provided it is reasonable and possible for them to perform, or until they have assisted you in combat on two separate occasions, after which time they return to their previous lives.

 Starting at 15th level, you are stirred to greater prodigies of valor by dire threats to your comrades.
-When an ally takes a lingering injury, if you have no uses of your Action Surge ability remaining, you regain the ability to use it once.
+When an ally takes a lingering injury or drops to 0 hit points, if you have no uses of your Action Surge ability remaining, you regain the ability to use it once.
 If you still have your maximum number of uses of your Action Surge, you regain the use of your Second Wind ability if you have no uses remaining.
 In addition, as long as you have an ally within 30 feet, you cannot be charmed or frightened, and you cannot be forced to sleep by magical effects unless you choose to be.

 Starting at 15th, your status in your legion is such that even jaded sergeants and proud officers will flock to your banner, even crossing great distances to fight by your side.
 At the beginning of a game session, or at another time the DM deems appropriate, you can spend 20 downtime days to summon three veterans, three knights, or a mix of these types of soldiers (such as two knights and one veteran, or vice-versa) to serve you in completing your mission.
 These seasoned soldiers are led to you by a competent scout, so they can reach you anywhere within reason.
 The scout will not stay and fight for you, but he can be trusted to deliver a message back to your legion if you wish.
 They knights or veterans stay with you until they have performed their assigned task, provided it is reasonable and possible for them to perform, or until they have assisted you in combat on two separate occasions, after which time they return to your legion and report what has occurred.